chop-dbhi/avocado/docs/intro.rst

     >>> users = User.objects.filter(entries__tags__name='python')

-The power of this approach cannot be seen in this simple convoluted example, but rather in data models that are large and in situtations in which you might not know what kind questions about the data are going to be asked.
+The power of this approach cannot be seen in this simple contrived example, but rather in data models that are large and in situtations in which you might not know what kind questions about the data are going to be asked.